 Following SENCER regional and national symposia, participants are asked to submit comprehensive feedback to the National Office.
 We use this valuable information to evaluate all aspects of our programs, and to plan for future events or initiatives.

-We launched an online format of our Summer Institute evaluations following SSI 2006 to ease both participant submission of feedback and data analysis.
+We launched online evaluations for our SENCER Summer Institutes (SSIs) following SSI 2006 to ease both participant submission of feedback and data analysis.
 As a result of participant goodwill and persistent follow-up, we enjoy high completion rates of online evaluations by our SENCER Summer Institute participants.

 Attendees of NCSCE's annual Washington Symposium and Capitol Hill Poster Session as well as regional SENCER Center for Innovation events also complete post-conference evaluations.